JFrogChina/jfrog-poc-samples/README.md

 ✅ Navigate to Artifactory → Artifacts to see your deployed artifacts.
 ✅ Navigate to Builds to view the build information (sample-maven-build).

+🔒 8.
+Add sample-maven-local and Build to Xray Indexing To enable security scanning in Xray:

+1️⃣ Go to JFrog Xray → index resource.
+2️⃣ Add the following resources to the watch:

+Repositories: Add sample-maven-local.

+Builds: Add sample-maven-build.

+✅ This will enable Xray to scan both the repository and your build for vulnerabilities, licenses, and compliance issues.